General Motors Company (GM) Shares Plummet Below 1-Year High

 Sponsored

-The public float for GM is 1.35B, and currently, short sellers hold a 2.23% ratio of that floaft.
-The average trading volume of GM on April 13, 2023 was 15.59M shares.
+The average price predicted by analysts for GM is $46.62, which is $13.6 above the current price.
+The public float for GM is 1.35B and currently, short sellers hold a 2.06% ratio of that float.
+The average trading volume of GM on April 17, 2023 was 15.45M shares.

 GM’s Market Performance

-The stock of General Motors Company (GM) has seen a -3.13% decrease in the past week, with a -3.19% drop in the past month, and a -6.71% fall in the past quarter.
-The volatility ratio for the week is 3.04%, and the volatility levels for the past 30 days are at 2.96% for GM.
-The simple moving average for the past 20 days is -0.80% for GM’s stock, with a -6.47% simple moving average for the past 200 days.
+The stock of General Motors Company (GM) has seen a -0.29% decrease in the past week, with a 0.47% rise in the past month, and a -10.02% fall in the past quarter.
+The volatility ratio for the week is 3.29%, and the volatility levels for the past 30 days are at 2.89% for GM.
+The simple moving average for the last 20 days is -1.07% for GM’s stock, with a simple moving average of -6.82% for the last 200 days.

 Analysts’ Opinion of GM

-Many brokerage firms have already submitted their reports for GM stocks, with Barclays repeating the rating for GM by listing it as a “Equal Weight.”
-The predicted price for GM in the upcoming period, according to Barclays is $46 based on the research report published on February 15th of the current year 2023.
+Many brokerage firms have already submitted their reports for GM stocks, with Mizuho repeating the rating for GM by listing it as a “Neutral.”
+The predicted price for GM in the upcoming period, according to Mizuho is $39 based on the research report published on April 13th of the current year 2023.

-Berenberg, on the other hand, stated in their research note that they expect to see GM reach a price target of $41, previously predicting the price at $45.
-The rating they have provided for GM stocks is “Hold” according to the report published on January 30th, 2023.
+Barclays, on the other hand, stated in their research note that they expect to see GM reach a price target of $46.
+The rating they have provided for GM stocks is “Equal Weight” according to the report published on February 15th, 2023.

+Berenberg gave a rating of “Hold” to GM, setting the target price at $41 in the report published on January 30th of the current year.

 Insider Trading